Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 Specific requests consistently outperform generic donation asks.

-Feature Comparison: Gift Lists vs Donation Platforms
+Feature Comparison: Giving Lists vs Donation Platforms

-FeatureMyRegistry.com (Gift List)Donation Forms
+FeatureMyRegistry.com (Giving List)Donation Forms

 Item-Based Donations✅ Yes❌ No